The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 **Step 1 — Plan your schema**

-Work through the three steps on paper or a whiteboard:
+Work through the four steps on paper or a whiteboard:
 - Which tables do you need?
 What does each one represent?
 - What columns does each table have?
 Where does each piece of information belong?
 - What are the relationships?
 Which are one-to-many?
 Which are many-to-many?
+- What constraints should exist on the columns?
+Which should be unique, not null, or have default values?

 For each decision, be able to answer:
 - **Why is this a separate table?** (What redundancy or violation would occur if it weren't?)
 - **Why does this column live here and not somewhere else?** (What does it depend on?)
 - **Why does this relationship need a junction table?**
+- **Why must this column be unique, be not null, or have a default value?**

 **Step 2 — Translate your design to SQL**